roerohan/vscode-MongoSnippets-NodeJS/README.md

-# mongo-snippets-for-node-js
+# Mongo Snippets for Node-js

+> vscode-id: roerohan.mongo-snippets-for-node-js

-This Visual Studio Code extension generates MongoDB code snippets for Node-js projects using mongoose library from npm.
+This Visual Studio Code extension is built for Node-js projects.
+It provides:
+- **Code Snippets** for MongoDB Connection and queries
+- Command Palette Feature to **Set up Boilerplate Code**.
+- **Completion Suggestions** for Mongoose Models.

 ![example](./static/example.gif)